Skip to content

 Figure 1.
 Example of Deposit Accounts.

-Of course, you can use other names depending on your needs.
-For example, if you want to keep all your dividends and taxes in a separate account, you could name it Dividends and Taxes.
-If you receive dividends in both EUR and USD, then you need also two deposit accounts.
+You can use different names for accounts depending on your preferences and needs.
+For example, if you wish to keep your dividends and taxes separate, you could create two accounts named Dividends" and Taxes.

 Figure 2.
 Add account.

 To create a new deposit account, click on the green + icon located at the top right (refer to Figure 2).
 Then, select the option Add account.
 Since you're in the Deposit Account view, a new deposit account named No Name will be created with the default currency of the portfolio.
-Remember to change the currency if needed by double-clicking on the currency field (e.g., EUR) and selecting another currency from the dropdown menu.
+To rename the account, simply double-click on the Name field and enter the desired name.
+Remember also to change the currency if needed by double-clicking on the currency field (e.g., EUR) and selecting another currency from the dropdown menu.
 While navigating the currency list, you can use the first letter of the desired currency for faster navigation.
 Initially, the balance of the newly created deposit account will be zero.

 A deposit account can be negative.
 However, good practice requires that you first add a deposit of a large enough sum to cover the subsequent buy transactions, just as you would do with a real broker.

-Using the Show or Hide columns option (accessible via the gear icon at the top right), you can customize the view by hiding or adding columns.
-Available columns include: Cash account (name), Balance, Currency, Notes, and Attributes.
-Additionally, you can hide or rename a column through the context menu.
+Using the Show or Hide columns option (accessible via the ⚙ gear icon at the top right), you can customize the view by hiding or adding columns.
+The available columns for display include: Cash account, Balance, Currency, Note, and Attributes.
+See also How-to > User Interface for more detailed information about handling the table.

 The information pane at the bottom displays the transactions of the selected deposit account in the main pane.
 It consists of two tabs: Transactions and Account balance chart.
 The Transactions tab displays fields such as date, type, amount, and balance of each transaction.
 The Account Balance chart provides a graphical representation of the account balance.
 Due to fewer data points compared to a historical prices graph, the chart may appear more blocked.
 Figure 3 illustrates the balance of the Broker-1 (EUR) account, where the early spikes are the result from deposits followed by purchases on the next day.